 "At Medix, discovering the company's core purpose had a dramatic effect.
 The new mantra and related team-building exercises, like group-assembling a bicycle, yielded striking results: Turnover dropped, productivity increased, and employee surveys showed engagement levels rose.
 "We have more people today producing at a higher level than ever before," Limouris says.
 Finally, Medix was truly becoming more like the type of place where his mom would have loved to work."

 If your employees know why they’re working for you, their performance will benefit.

-Work to Fully Implement a System
+Implement a Performance Management System

 Once you’ve bought a performance management system like ClearCompany’s, you won’t get the most out of it by bringing it up at the weekly meeting and assuming everyone will follow suit in implementing your new solution.
 Though 98% of businesses believe performance management is important, only 64% say they have an effective approach to it.

 As a manager, you must ensure you’re taking the time to train employees on the new software they’ll be using to track their tasks and goals, and that everyone is using the software the way it was meant to.
 Without employee participation, the software or strategy is not as powerful as it could be, since the numbers you’ll get back from performance tracking won’t be as accurate.
 It may take a day of orientation to get everyone up to speed, but it will be worth it.